-What can you do to get around clothing geo-blocking?
+What you can do to get around clothing geo-blocking

-Prior to the current online boom, it was difficult – and sometimes impossible – to shop in the US from the other side of the planet.
+Before the current online boom, it was difficult – and sometimes impossible – to shop in the US from the other side of the planet.
 But things have changed.

-As a client connecting to a virtual private network (VPN) server that’s in the same country as the site you’re attempting to access, you can look at the prices companies charge their local consumers.
-In cases where companies don’t require a local credit card number and address, it's possible to order directly from them using a VPN.
+As a client connecting to a virtual private network (VPN) server that's in the same country as the site you're attempting to access, you can look at the prices companies charge their local customers.
+In cases where companies don't require a local credit card number and address, it's possible to order directly from them using a VPN.
 In cases where they do, you can use the site to get an idea of the price being charged, then use a third-party delivery service to get the item to Australia.

 There are lots of free and paid VPN service providers available online.
 Some popular options include Hola, TorVPN, LogMeIn Hamachi, Hotspot Shield, HMA, IPVanish and Overplay.